tsgoff/slack-archive/README.md

 3. Feed your [User OAuth Token](#getting-a-token) to the prompt and let the program interactively guide you through all the options.
 4. The exported data will be stored, in nice HTML format, inside the `./slack-archive` subdirectory.
 If the subdirectory already exist the program will compare the available workspace data with its content and download and merge only the newer additions.

+Alternatively, to run a development version in Docker:
+1. Checkout the code from Git
+2. Make sure Docker is installed
+3. Run `./run_in_docker.sh`

+This will build Docker image called `slack-archive:dev`, compile it and start the interactive guide.
+Results wil be saved in folder `slack-archive_USERDATA/`.

+### Parameters

 [^1]: NPX is an acronym for Node Package Execute.
 It comes with NPM, the Node Package Manager.
 NPX has the ability to execute a Node package which wasn't previously installed, downloading it on the flight from the NPM registry.